MusicPlayerDaemon/MPD/doc/protocol.rst

  find EXPRESSION

-``EXPRESSION`` is a string enclosed in parantheses which can be one
+``EXPRESSION`` is a string enclosed in parentheses which can be one
 of:

 - ``(TAG == 'VALUE')``: match a tag value; if there are multiple